xddxdd/blog/source/_posts/en/article/modify-website/how-to-kill-the-dn42-network.lantian/index.md

 ------------------

 - The best countermeasure is ROA, or Route Origin Authorization.
 It restricts the source ASN of each route.
-  - For DN42, ROA configuration is generated automatically based on Registry data.
+  - For DN42, ROA configuration is generated automatically based on registry data.
 They can be downloaded from [DN42 Wiki's Bird Config Page](https://wiki.dn42.us/howto/Bird#route-origin-authorization), and can be automatically updated with a cron job.
 - If you don't want to configure ROA, you may try to peer with more people.
-  - Since BGP chooses the path with least number of ASes, if you're directly connected to a lot of people, your network will prefer these direct routes even if someone is hijacking.
+  - Since BGP chooses the path with the least number of ASes, if you're directly connected to a lot of people, your network will prefer these direct routes even if someone is hijacking.
   - But this **doesn't guarantee** full defense against the problem, for example:
-    - The path from hijacker to you is shorter than the real AS.
+    - The path from the hijacker to you is shorter than the real AS.
-    - The path from hijacker and from real AS is of equal length, and your routing software will likely choose one randomly.
+    - The path from the hijacker and from real AS is of equal length, and your routing software chooses one randomly.
-    - You have DN42 Community Filter, and for some reason prefers hijacker's route over the real ones.
+    - You have DN42 Community Filter, and for some reason, prefers the hijacker's route over the real ones.

 Route Flapping
 ==============

 Route flapping is a whole range of errors that cause one problem: they cause the BGP routing software to frequently switch (or flap) the best route they chose.
 Since the best route gets announced to other nodes via peering, the flapping sets off a chained reaction, where multiple connected nodes will flap together for one node's mistake.
-Eventually the problem will be distributed to the whole network.
+Eventually, the problem will be distributed to the whole network.

-This process consumes a significant amount of bandwidth / traffic.
-Since many people in DN42 use cheap VPSes for nodes, eventually there are only two possible outcomes:
+This process consumes a significant amount of bandwidth or traffic.
+Since many people in DN42 use cheap VPSes for nodes, there are only two possible outcomes eventually:

 1. Your peer found out about the abnormal traffic and cut the peering to you.
-2. Your hosting provider (or even your peer's provider) found out of your high bandwidth consumption (or using up traffic limit), and shut down the VPS.
+2. Your hosting provider (or even your peer's provider) found out of your high bandwidth consumption (or using up your traffic limit) and shut down the VPS.

 In addition, route flapping may cause severe impacts:

 - If the problematic AS peered with many other ASes, even if you disconnected from it, the route flap may still be passed from another AS to your AS again.
   - To fix the problem of one problematic AS, you may have to cut off multiple ASes.

-For example, one user in Telegram group had a misconfiguration while transitioning from Fullmesh + Direct connections to Multihop.
+For example, one user in the Telegram group had a misconfiguration while transitioning from Full-mesh + Direct connections to Multihop.

 ![I Always Love Niantic Network](../../../../../usr/uploads/202008/i-love-niantic-network.png)

-He didn't disconnect BGP in the process, and the Babel configuration error caused large amounts of routes to be announced and withdrawed.
+He didn't disconnect BGP in the process, and the Babel configuration error caused large amounts of routes to be announced and withdrawn.

-Because of the chain reaction, and the large number of peerings the guy has set up, multiple large ASes had to disconnect from each other to control the problem (before he woke up).
+Because of the chain reaction and the number of peerings the guy has set up, multiple large ASes had to disconnect from each other to control the problem (before he woke up).

-By the way, this guy had a number of similar accidents before at a smaller scale, which this margin is too narrow to contain.
+> By the way, this guy had a number of similar accidents before at a smaller scale, which this margin is too narrow to contain.

 Case Review
 -----------